The Internship Experience

 - A current resume

-- A copy of your university transcript, official or student issued (Web based transcripts are not accepted).
+- A copy of your university transcript, official or student issued from the university’s registrar’s office (Web based transcripts are not accepted).

 Students interested in applying for an internship must mail the completed application requirements to the address below, to be received no later than the application deadline for the appropriate semester.
 The Child Life Services staff will review all applications, and a staff member will contact students for the first round phone interviews.
 Applicants that do not meet the internship selection criteria and/or do not have all required application materials will not be considered for the internship.